zextras/tech-doc/source/_includes/_multiserver-installation/srv5.rst

       zextras$ carbonio chats video-server add VS_IP port 8188 \
         servlet_port SERVLET_PORT secret VS_PWD

 #.
-Enable Chats and Video Recording, issuing the commands as the ``zextras user``
+Enable |vs| at COS level, Video Recording, and the possibility for
+   each user to record meetings.

    .. code:: console

-      zextras$ carbonio config set global teamVideoServerRecordingEnabled true zextras$ carbonio config set cos default teamChatEnabled true
+      zextras$ carbonio config set cos default teamChatEnabled true zextras$ carbonio config set global teamVideoServerRecordingEnabled true zextras$ carbonio config set global teamMeetingRecordingEnabled true

+   .. note:: In the commands above, the policy allows every user to
+      record a meeting.
+It is however possible to enforce this policy at user or COS level, to allow only selected users or members of a COS to record meetings.

 #. (optional) Activate the license as the ``zextras user``